 See All ∼ Milos Island Hopping Tours

 #10 PALIOCHORI BEACH

-Paliochori Beach is rated as one of the best beaches in Milos.
-In saying that, every beach in this Milos blog is as good as it gets!
+Paliochori Beach is rated as one of the best beaches on Milos Island.
+In saying that, every beach I have listed in this blog post is as good as it gets!

 Paliochori is renowned for its seaside restaurants, beach bars, water sport activities, crystalline waters, beach resorts and holiday houses.